JENOT-ANT/Pixel-Console-Media-Engine/README.md

 ## Instructions:
 - **I advise you to save in some form your current console window properties, so you can return to your normal settings.**
-- To render visual elements of this project, you might need to set Raster Font (size: 8x8), and proper buffer and window size (resolution used in your project, in **draw** program it's 80x80) in console window properties.
+- To render visual elements of this project, you might need to set Raster Font (size: 8x8), and proper buffer and window size (resolution used in your project, in **draw.cpp** program it's 80x80) in console window properties.
 - To use mouse in a proper way, you might need to switch of "QuickEditMode" in console window properties.

 ## Contents: